 - manually through Windows Settings (Accounts - Access work or school - Connect), or

-- through the Company Portal app.
-When a device is registered, only University data and apps are being managed, and very little information about the device is collected and stored in Azure AD.
+When a device is registered, it is automatically classified as personal.
+Only University data and apps are being managed on personal devices, and very little information about the device is collected and stored in Azure AD.

 - automatically during the out-of-the-box (OOBE) initial setup of Windows 10/11.